poseidon-framework/poseidon-framework.github.io/trident.md

 Trident is a command line software tool structured in multiple subcommands.
 If you installed it properly you can call it on the command line by typing `trident`.
 This will show an overview of the general options and all subcommands, which are explained in detail below.

 ```
-Usage: trident [--version] [--logMode ARG] [--errLength ARG]
+Usage: trident [--version] [--logMode MODE | --debug] [--errLength INT]
-               [--inPlinkPopName ARG] (COMMAND | COMMAND)
+               [--inPlinkPopName MODE] (COMMAND | COMMAND)

   trident is a management and analysis tool for Poseidon packages.
 Report issues
   here: https://github.com/poseidon-framework/poseidon-hs/issues

 Available options:
   -h,--help                Show this help text
   --version                Show version number
-  --logMode ARG            How information should be reported: NoLog, SimpleLog,
+  --logMode MODE           How information should be reported: NoLog, SimpleLog,
-                           DefaultLog, ServerLog or VerboseLog
+                           DefaultLog, ServerLog or VerboseLog.
                            (default: DefaultLog)
+  --debug                  Short for --logMode VerboseLog.
-  --errLength ARG          After how many characters should a potential error
+  --errLength INT          After how many characters should a potential error
                            message be truncated.
 "Inf" for no truncation.
                            (default: CharCount 1500)
-  --inPlinkPopName ARG     Where to read the population/group name from the FAM
+  --inPlinkPopName MODE    Where to read the population/group name from the FAM
                            file in Plink-format.
 Three options are possible:
                            asFamily (default) | asPhenotype | asBoth.